What to wear in the cold?

 Warm hat and warm skin mittens

-Helmet (for tours by snowmobile and the reindeer sledding part of the Ráidu-tour)
+Helmet (for the reindeer sledding part of the Ráidu-tour)